CSIRO-enviro-informatics/asgs-lite-ont/README.md

 ...and there are similar endpoints for each WFS.

+## Ontology files
+Currently there is only one content file for this ontology: [model.ttl](model.ttl), which encodes this ontology in RDF (turtle).

 ## Purpose
 This ontology has been developed to assist with delivering ASGS 2016 content as Linked Data for the LOC-I project, an Australian government project by [CSIRO](http://csiro.au), the [ABS](http://www.abs.gov.au) and [Geoscience Australia](http://www.ga.gov.au).